This is a much-improved version of an older post.

 2. A SprintTimer plug

 You can add a dedicated SprintTimer cable that can be plugged directly into the iPhone.
 If you use the audio out pins on the right side of the board you can skip the split on the speaker cable.
 By adding two resistors you can also skip the iPhone adaptor.
 Place the resistors after the pins, and use a 4-pole (TRRS) 3.5 mm plug and connect the two inner rings.
 The resistor R1 is there to lower the signal, 300 – 500 kOhm is usually suitable.
 The purpose of R2 is to tell the iPhone that there is a microphone connected and it should be about 2 kOhm (I have successfully tested both 2.2k and 1.5k).

 You probably also want to add some kind of connector or screw terminals if you don’t want the cable to be hanging out of the e-gun all the time.

 Commercial e-guns usually rely entirely on external amplifiers since you want a strong sound during a noisy event in a large stadium.
 Still, a small built-in speaker makes a nice all-in-one package that can be used for practice sessions.
 There are a number of fairly cheap 2-3 W ($5-$10) amplifiers available.
 And when I tested it was enough to be clearly heard at 10 m.

-Walking around with all the component hanging loose is of course not an option, so some kind of box is needed.
-There are litterally millions of electronics boxes available so you should be able to find one that fits.
+Walking around with all the components hanging loose is of course not an option, so some kind of box is needed.
+There are literally millions of electronics boxes available so you should be able to find one that fits.
 You have to drill holes for the buttons and the audio plug.
 You might also want to add a switch for turning the board on and off.
 But it will draw very little current (3.4 mA) when not playing a sound, so you can leave it on the whole day.
 I went for the bare minimum, but with a large button: